Indigo Blue Dragonhead

 Dracocephalum ruyschiana

 Indigo Blue Dragonhead (Dracocephalum ruyschiana) is a perennial suited to the Colorado Front Range.
-It matures to about 12–18 in tall and 12–15 in wide, needs low to medium water, and prefers full sun to part.
+It matures to about 12–18 in tall and 12–15 in wide, needs low to medium water, and prefers full sun to partial shade.
 Deep indigo-blue tubular flowers; alpine mint-family perennial.

 Photos